Blushock/Staff/README.md

 # Game Divisions
+Join these to host events for various games.

 ## Minecraft
 Host events on our Minecraft server.
 These include...

 ### Hide and Seek
+- Rules for Hiders
+  - Stay in your spot once the seekers are released.
+  - Only hide within bounds.

 ### Treasure Hunt
+- ???

 ## Roblox
 Host various Roblox games.

 ### Some good ones
+- Arsenal
+- Zeppelin Wars

 ### Some not-so-good ones
 - Bootlegs of existing property